 PCI requirements to follow

-In order to be PCI compliant, a business must follow a set of rules, which can be conceptually divided into six groups.
+In order to be PCI compliant, a business must follow a set of rules.
+Let us list them.

 - Development and maintenance of a secure network; installation of breach-proof firewall configuration for card data protection; usage of secure passwords and other parameters in the payment system.